lgatto/lgatto.github.io/_posts/2017-06-05-open-and-open.md

 May 2017</a></blockquote>

-In this future, I will pay attention to make this distinction, and clarify that I want to promote both aspects, but that they can, at times, be difficult to harmonise.
+In the future, I will pay attention to make this distinction, and clarify that I want to promote both aspects, but that they can, at times, be difficult to harmonise.
 I will also emphasise that there is a gradient of how open one can be, or can afford to be, depending on